ThomasHEaton/UIEX/README.md

 - Add the following line to the dependencies section `"com.redowl.editor.uiex": "https://github.com/rocktavious/UIEX.git",`
 - Open Unity and the package should download automatically

-If you are not using using Unity > 2018.3 - i'm sorry you are out of luck, UIElements is only useable in this version of unity or higher
+If you are not using using Unity < 2018.3 - i'm sorry you are out of luck, UIElements is only useable in this version of unity or higher

 # Current Features

 #### This section of the docs is still under heavy WIP

+The following documentation assume you have a little bit of familiarity with c# and Unity's new UI Elements system - if not go read about it [here](https://docs.unity3d.com/Manual/UIElements.html)

 ## Classes